cblop/recipe-finder/README.md

 ## Namespaces

 ### read-files
-`read-files`: use `get-recipe-data` to read all files from the `/resources/recipes` directory into a map in this format:
+Use `read-files/get-recipe-data` to read all files from the `/resources/recipes` directory into a map in this format:

 ``` clojure
 {"potato-and-leek-pie" [{:section :title :text "Potato and leek pie"}